Health & Welfare

 All students are allocated a personal Tutor, a Fellow of Clare whose main roles are to advise on pastoral issues and to act as the student’s representative when dealing with the University or other institutions.

 Clare has a part time College Nurse, Helen James, who is available to help students with a wide variety of health and welfare problems.
 Any information given is treated in strict medical confidence.

 Clare Mental Health Advisor

 Juliet Bristow – is available to see students who are experiencing moderate to severe mental health issues.
 Her working days are Mondays, Wednesdays and alternate Fridays.
-To arrange an appointment with Juliet, please ask your tutor or Helen James for a referral.
+To arrange an appointment with Juliet, please use online booking system

 Rev'd Dr Jamie Hawkey is responsible for the running of the Chapel and has a general pastoral role in the College.
 He is happy to talk with all members of the College – of any faith or none – about any matters of concern.

 The Welfare Officers are there, alongside the College Pastoral team, to help provide support and advice to the student body.